phalcon-orphanage/docs/en/application-micro.md

 <a name='responses-application-response'></a>
 ## Application Response
 You can also use the `Phalcon\Http\Response` object to return responses to the caller.
-The response object has a lot of useful methods that make returning respones much easier.
+The Response object has a lot of useful methods that make returning respones much easier.

 ```php
 $app->get(